Sustainability Highlights

 -

-National Foods’ zero waste philosophy continued to be made possible as a result of its cyclonic boilers in Harare and Bulawayo, which recover energy by incinerating waste, such as used plastic sacks, at high temperature to produce the steam required for processing its stockfeed products.
-This is done in a manner so that National Foods’ air emissions are kept within its current green band, as set in its emissions permit.
-During F2023, the volume incinerated at the boilers more than tripled compared to F2022, with a total of 1 801 tonnes of non-recyclable waste being sent to the boilers in F2023 compared to 482 tonnes in F2022.
+The Group’s zero waste philosophy resulted in 10.73% of the Group’s waste ending at landfill.
+Through the use of its cyclonic boilers in Harare and Bulawayo, National Foods incinerate waste to produce the steam required for processing stockfeed products.
+While recovering energy, the process also ensures that the air emissions are kept within its current green band, as set in its emissions permit.
+During F2024, a total of 1 467 tonnes of non-recyclable waste was sent to the boilers.

 -

-Natpak and Alpha Packaging continued with their successful recycling initiatives.
-Natpak implemented and strengthened its waste management system.
+Natpak and Alpha Packaging continued with their impactful recycling processes.

-Alpha Packaging continued to produce egg trays from 100% waste paper.
-A total of 1 037 tonnes of recycled paper was used in F2023; an increase of 68% in the volume of paper being recycled due to the second egg tray plant being commissioned.
+- Alpha Packaging continued to produce egg trays from 100% waste paper.
+A total of 873 tonnes of recycled paper was used for the egg tray production in F2024.

 -